 If you’ve been diagnosed with hereditary ATTR-CM, your loved ones may also be at risk

-It is important for patients with hereditary ATTR-CM to encourage their family members to get genetic testing and counseling.
-This can be important for not only you as the patient but also close relatives, like siblings and adult children.
+It is important for patients with hereditary ATTR-CM to inform their family members to allow them to make the decision as to whether they want to pursue genetic testing and counseling.
+This can be important for not only you as the patient but also close relatives, like siblings and adult children, who may be at risk of developing ATTR-CM.
 Not all individuals with the V122I mutation develop symptoms of hereditary ATTR-CM.

 - will help confirm or rule out the hereditary form of ATTR-CM